-2 $\cap R$ IFC: II//E $\bigcirc$ F FSOP ∠.
+2 $\cap R$ IFC: II//E \bigcirc F FSOP ∠.
 VD. コレンコ IIVL OI.
 LOCE

-2. OBJECTIVE OF FSOP □ An updated, relevant and complete Fixed Asset Register (FAR) □ Improved record keeping and documentation □ Supplying the Financial Statements with correct, accurate information 3.
-FSOP PROCESS Identify all lease agreements.
-Obtain all lease contracts to do necessary classifications between operating and finance leases.
-Finance leases are determined by the following steps: The lease transfers ownership of the asset to the lessee by the end of the lease term.
-The lessee has the option to purchase the asset at a price which is expected to be sufficiently lower than the fair value (bargain prize) at the date the option becomes exercisable such that, at the inception of the lease, it is reasonable certain that the option will be exercisable.
-The leased assets are of such specialized nature that only the lessee can use them without major modifications.
+An updated, relevant and complete Fixed Asset Register (FAR) Improved record keeping and documentation Supplying the Financial Statements with correct, accurate information Dupplying the Financial Statements with correct, accurate information FSOP PROCESS Identify all lease agreements.
+Obtain all lease contracts to do necessary classifications between operating finance leases.
+Finance leases are determined by the following steps: The lease transfers ownership of the asset to the lessee by the end of the term.
+The lessee has the option to purchase the asset at a price which is experience be sufficiently lower than the fair value (bargain prize) at the date the becomes exercisable such that, at the inception of the lease, it is reast certain that the option will be exercisable.
+The leased assets are of such specialized nature that only the lessee can them without major modifications.
 The leased assets cannot easily be replaced by another asset.
-The lease term is for the mayor part (75%) of the economic life of the asset even if title is not transferred.
-At the inception of the lease the present value of the minimum lease payments (PV) amounts to at least substantially (90%) all of the fair value of the leased asset.
-If all classification criteria are met in terms of a finance lease it must be included in the FAR as a fixed asset.
+The lease term is for the mayor part (75%) of the economic life of the asset if title is not transferred.
+At the inception of the lease the present value of the minimum lease pay (PV) amounts to at least substantially (90%) all of the fair value of the asset. e lease cted to option onable an use et even If all classification criteria are met in terms of a finance lease it must be inclutive the FAR as a fixed asset.
 If classified as an operating lease it is handled as an operating expense.

-☐ Where escalation occurs a straight lining, calculation must be done to determine future cost.
+Draft and update an operating lease register.
+Where escalation occurs a straight lining, calculation must be done to detention t